What is SCUBA?

 Refund Policy and Administrative Fees

 The Toronto Scuba Centre is the only scuba training organization in the Greater Toronto Area to offer courses year-round, week-by-week, with the exception of holiday weekends.
-We run our courses regardless of numbers.
+We do our best to make sure courses run regardless of numbers.
 To maintain the highest standards of training, course equipment, course consistency and the relationships with our training facilities, teaching staff and with PADI, we incur and commit to substantial costs.
 Cancellations and changes by customers are sometimes unavoidable and we understand that.
 In order to be able to continue to offer those high standards, however, it is necessary for some of those costs to be borne by the customer in the event of a cancellation or schedule change.

 The Toronto Scuba Centre will issue refunds in the following manner:

-1) A student is welcome to postpone their course to a later date, subject to the administrative fees set out in this policy.
-No refunds are available, however, beyond 7 days of signing up for a course.
+1) After signing up online, in-store or over the phone all courses are non-refundable regardless of circumstance.
+A student is welcome to postpone their course to a later date, subject to the administrative fees set out in this policy.
+Course payments are not interchangeable and cannot be substituted for in-store purchases.

 2) Courses, course credits, or dive equipment purchased from Toronto Scuba Centre or the dive store that have not been redeemed by the student/client within 12 months of the course sign-up date or gear purchase date will cease to be redeemable and are not transferrable.
 If a portion of a course has been redeemed and the remainder is capable of being postponed, then the remaining portion must be completed within 12 months of the end of the initial completed portion.

 The Toronto Scuba Centre will charge an administrative fee to a customer under the circumstances described below, which shall be paid by the customer prior to the completion of their course.
-Failure to pay the administrative fee will result in either the customer being unable to take part in the course or in the Toronto Scuba Centre withholding any documentation approving the completion of the course by the customer.
+Failure to pay the administrative fee will result in the customer being removed from the scheduled course date or by Toronto Scuba Centre withholding documentation approving the completion of the course and receiving certification.
 The circumstances in which an administrative fee shall be charged are: